gausie/uclutest/Original.md

 	1. Conditions of Service

-		1. Ensure the appointment of Union Staff (other than Student Staff) on UCLU / UCL terms and conditions of employment (as appropriate).
+		1. Ensure the appointment of Union Staff (other than Student Staff) on UCLU / UCL terms and conditions of employment (as appropriate), ensuring that Union Staff remuneration meets the requirements of the London Living Wage.

-		2. Determine the rate of student-staff remuneration ensuring that this meets the requirements of National Minimum Wage (Adult).
+		2. Determine the rate of student-staff remuneration ensuring that this meets the requirements of the London Living Wage.

 	2. New Appointments, Redundancy and Dismissal

 		1. Consider proposals for new staff appointments.
-Where such proposals result in an increase in staff costs the additional expenditure must be approved by the Finance Committee.
+Where such proposals result in an increase in staff costs the additional expenditure must be approved by the Finance & Services Committee.

 		2. Consider proposals for staff redundancy.